Bruna Rangel Lima Flaunts Toned Bod In Sexy New Selfies On Instagram

 “U look absolutely stunning #staysafe,” expressed a fourth social media user.

-The bombshell also took to her Instagram page three days ago to show off her incredible physique in another ensemble, that time opting for black lacy lingerie.
-Bruna stood facing the camera straight-on and stood outside in front of a swing chair.
-Her bra featured sheer lace along her cleavage and her bottoms had a low waistline with a second flirty strap that rested high on her hips.
-She gave a flirty pout with her lips parted.
+Bruna also took to her Instagram page three days ago to show off her incredible physique in another ensemble, that time opting for black lacy lingerie.
+She stood facing the camera straight-on and stood outside in front of a swing chair.
+Her bra featured sheer lace along her cleavage and her bottoms had a low waistline with a second strap that rested high on her hips.
+She also made a flirty pout with her lips parted.